manuelbieh/react-book/advanced-concepts/context-api.md

 ReactDOM.render(<App />, document.getElementById('#root'));
 ```

-The `SelectedLanguage`component can now be used at any point within the application, and the value made available by the **Provider**.
+The `SelectedLanguage` component can now be used at any point within the application.
 If the value within the Provider changes, all **Consumer components** encompassed within the Provider will render again using the updated value.

 A complete if a little artificial example is this: